GregorR/nibackup/README.md

 NiBackup consists of three tools: nibackup (the daemon), nibackup-purge and nibackup-restore.

 nibackup is the daemon.
-Running it is very simple: `sudo nibackup <directory to back up> <backup directory>`.
+Running it is very simple:
+`sudo nibackup <directory to back up> <backup directory>`.
 It will start with a full synchronization, then use fanotify to watch for future changes.
-Because fanotify is wonky and incomplete, it also performs another full synchronization every six hours.
-This is currently not configurable, but will be Soon™.
+Additional options are available to control wait times, ignore dotfiles, etc. Because fanotify is wonky and incomplete, it also performs another full synchronization every six hours, also configurable.

+nibackup-purge purges old data from a backup.
+`nibackup-purge <backup> <age>`
-nibackup-purge purges old data from a backup. `nibackup-purge <backup directory> <age>` deletes all unused backup increments older than `age` seconds.
+deletes all unused backup increments older than `age` seconds.
 If `age` is 0, all old data will be removed, leaving only the current status backed up.
+The `-n` option is also supported to show what would be deleted without deleting it.

-nibackup-restore restores files from a backup. `nibackup-restore <backup directory> <target directory> <age> [file selection]`
+nibackup-restore restores files from a backup.

 Technical